EXCLUSIVE-Regulators prepare for possible closure of VTB in Europe - sources

 The second source said BaFin, the German regulator, was on "high alert", monitoring the situation closely and ready to act if needed although no final decision had been taken.

-On its German website, VTB told its customers that their money was safe and the economic situation at the bank is "stable."
+VTB, which did not respond to a Reuters' request for comment, said on its European website on Thursday that it was in close consultation with BaFin.
+It said that the bank was stable and fully operational.

-The Russian finance ministry in Moscow and officials at the embassy in Berlin did not immediately respond to requests for comment.
+The Russian finance ministry in Moscow and officials at the embassy in Berlin did not respond to requests for comment about VTB's European division.

 BaFin declined to comment.